Philosophical Counselling can take you to the next level...

 I do not promote normalizing and numbing worldviews and instead aim to reclaim the self from the potential monotony of a disengaged day-to-day life.

 Philosophers have been doctors of the soul since Hellenistic times.
-The Socratics, Stoics, Epicureans and Skeptics notably encouraged the art of self-reflection as a means to personal happiness.
-They were specifically focused on the kind of happiness referred to as eudaimonia, which is Greek for the kind of happiness that evolves out of self-knowledge and self-reflection and, as it was Philosophical, this happiness also reflected the rigorous, and balanced, use of reason.
-It is in this tradition – with a notable formalized revival in the 1980’s –that Philosophical Counselling has re-emerged as an internationally recognized academic domain of research and clinical practice.
-As such, it meets an important need in holistic and humanistic approaches to mental health.
+The Socratics, Stoics, Epicureans, and Skeptics notably encouraged the art of self-reflection as a means to personal happiness.
+They were specifically focused on the kind of happiness referred to as eudaimonia, which is Greek for the kind of happiness that evolves out of self-knowledge and self-reflection and, as it was philosophical, this happiness also reflected the rigorous and balanced use of reason.
+It is in this tradition - with a notable formalized revival in the 1980’s - that Philosophical Counselling has re-emerged as an internationally recognized academic domain of research and clinical practice.
+As such, it meets an important need in wholistic and humanistic approaches to mental health.

 For instance, many contemporary philosophers and mental health advocates feel that the agency to influence one’s own well-being and mental health can easily be taken from the hands of patients because thoughtful self-reflection and meaningful self-knowledge are not typically taught or encouraged.
-Whereas Philosophical Counsellors, by teaching and encouraging knowledge-based self-reflection, encourage agency and choice where possible and, in this role, they are important members of mental health teams, as well as mental health advocates.
+Whereas, Philosophical Counsellors, by teaching and encouraging knowledge-based self-reflection, encourage agency and choice where possible and, in this role, they are important mental health advocates and members of mental health teams.

-In my clinical experience, and as a member of numerous healthcare teams working with medical doctors, psychologists and psychiatrists, I recognize the fact that many members of such teams do not have the time and/or (in some instances) the inclination to encourage these kinds of patient-engaged self-reflections.
+In my clinical experience, and as a member of numerous healthcare teams working with medical doctors, psychologists, and psychiatrists, I recognize the fact that many members of such teams do not have the time and/or (in some instances) the inclination to encourage these kinds of patient-engaged self-reflections.
 Nor should they.
 After all, guiding and supporting cultivated self-reflection is a specialty, just as psychopharmacology is a specialty.
-In my practice, with over fifteen years of clinical experience, I have shown the psychotherapeutically grounded practice of PC to be particularly effective in supporting the treatment of PTSD as well as anxiety and personality disorders.
+In my practice, I have shown the psychotherapeutically grounded practice of Philosophical Counselling to be particularly effective in supporting the treatment of Post-Traumatic Stress Disorder (PTSD) as well as anxiety and personality disorders.

 Contemporary philosophers are rigorous students of the breadth of academic theory.
-As such they cannot help but work with, and appreciate the massive contributions of the recently differentiated fields of science: Medicine, Psychiatry, Psychology, Neuroscience.
-Many scholars in the field note that Philosophy and Psychology were a shared discipline until the late 1880’s when some – including, Charcot, James, Janet and Freud – facilitated the splitting off of Psychology from Philosophy.
+As such, they cannot help but work with, and appreciate the massive contributions of the recently differentiated fields of science: Medicine, Psychiatry, Psychology, and Neuroscience.
+Many scholars in the field note that Philosophy and Psychology were a shared discipline until the late 1880s when some - including, Charcot, James, Janet, and Freud - facilitated the splitting off of Psychology from Philosophy.
 This split facilitated specialized knowledges by distinct means.

 Psychology, notably, committed to scientific method in a way that Philosophy could not.
-Yet, Philosophy has a long history of influencing Psychology and since the 1900’s Psychology has a rich history of doing the same for Philosophy.
-The legacy and potential of this history is why the APA, Division 24 (Theoretical and Philosophical Psychology) recognizes the importance of these distinct academic fields working together to enhance each other.
+Yet, Philosophy has a long history of influencing Psychology and since the 1900s Psychology has a rich history of doing the same for Philosophy.
+The legacy and potential of this history is why the American Psychological Association (APA), Division 24 (Theoretical and Philosophical Psychology) recognizes the importance of these distinct academic fields working together to enhance each other.

 Philosophical Counselling for Patients, Doctors, Psychologists, and Psychiatrists